IAzaanM/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 __1. Targeted Marketing for Casual Riders:__

--	Weekend Promotions: Since casual riders predominantly use bikes on weekends, offer special weekend rates or package deals to entice them to become members.
+-	Weekend Promotions: Since casual riders mostly use bikes on weekends, it would be a good idea to offer special weekend rates or deals to entice them to become members.

--	Tourist-Focused Packages: Develop special passes or discounts for tourists who frequent the popular routes identified in the analysis.
+-	Tourist-Focused Packages: Discounts for tourists who frequent the popular routes identified in the analysis.

 -	Membership Conversion Campaigns: Create targeted marketing campaigns aimed at converting casual riders into members by highlighting the benefits of membership (e.g., discounted rates for longer rides, access to special events, etc.).